msmithgu/my-express/README.md

 Continuously run tests on it.

-    make tester
+    make dev-test

-Serve it for yourself.
+Continuously serve it for yourself.

-    make serve
+    make dev-serve

 Edit as you will.